-□ Yes □ No If yes, maximum period of postponement:

-C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?

-C20.
-Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?

-If "yes," please complete the following: Month Day First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2022 entering class: Number of early decision applications received by your r institutio n: Number of applicants admitted under early decision pl lan:

-- Please provide significant details about your early decision plan: - C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+☑ Yes □ No If yes, maximum period of postponement: 1 year C19.
+Early admission of high school studer time, first-time, first-year students one year 🗆 Yes 🗹 No C20.
+Common Application: Question remove d from CDS.
+(Initiated during g 2006-2007 cycle) C21-C22: Early Decision and Early Action P lans C21.
+Early decision: Does your institution offer apply and be notified of an admission decistudents to commit to attending if accepted cision well in advance of the e regular notification date and that asks ☑ Yes 🗆 No If "yes," please complete the following: Month Da y .
+First or only early decision plan closir First or only early decision plan notific Other early decision plan closing date Other early decision plan notification o ation date: e: 1 5 For the Fall 2023 entering class: Number of early decision applications eceived by your institution: 2182 Number of applicants admitted under early decision plan: 1439 Please provide significant details abou t your early decision plan: Early Decision I dead dline 11/15, Early Decision II de adline 1/5 C22.
+Early action: Do you have a nonbinding decision well in advance of the regular not , , ,

-Day
+🗆 Yes 🗹 No

-If "yes," please complete the following: Month
+If "yes," please complete the following: